Bunkai9448/digipet_PSP/README.md

 ## Files & folders

-- ASM scripts for armips
+- ASM scripts for armips, for editing text parts of the game

-- BAT scripts to automate GIM to PNG image conversions
+- BAT scripts to automate GIM to PNG image conversions, Sample to test if the program works

-- BMS scripts for quickBMS
+- BMS scripts for quickBMS, tu unpack and repack files (repack still not done)

+- python_scripts, to automate gim2png and png2gim

 - ToDo